C0Nd3Mnd/vrising-server/README.md

 ### Switching from `didstopia/vrising-server` to this image

-Simply replace `image: didstopia/vrising-server:latest` with `image: whalybird/vrising-server:latest` and run `docker compose up -d`.
+Simply replace `image: didstopia/vrising-server:latest` with `image: whalybird/vrising-server:latest` in your existing Compose file and run `docker compose up -d`.

 ### Environment variables